ConvincibleMedia/ConvincibleMedia/source/_services/experience.md

 slug: experience
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: Customer Experience (CX), Space and Event Design
-  description: We’ll review customer touchpoints to fix all the little things that
-    matter.
+  description: How do you want your audience to feel?
+Leave the details to us.
   image:
 description: How do you want your audience to feel?
 Leave the details to us.
 image: